ramiferwana/SQL-EXPRESS-with-Console/README.md

-SQLExpress + SQL Management Studio Console
+SQL Express + SQL Management Studio Console
 =========

 This is ansible role to install SQL Express and Management Studio Console.